NourAlzway/state-core/CONTRIBUTING.md

-# Contributing to state-core
+# Contributing to acacus

 We love your input!
-We want to make contributing to state-core as easy and transparent as possible, whether it's:
+We want to make contributing to acacus as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code